jubatus/website/source/en/api_bandit.rst

       :param player_id: ID of the player whose arm gets rewards
       :param arm_id:    ID of the arm which rewards are registered with
       :param reward: 	amount of rewards
-      :return:          True if succeeded in registring reward.
+      :return:          True if succeeded in registering reward.
 False if failed to register rewards.

       Register rewards with specified player's specified arm.